ail-project/ail-website/faq.md

 To ensure optimal performance of the AIL Framework:

 - Use a modern multi-core processor (quad-core or better).
-- Equip your system with at least 16 GB of RAM.
+- Equip your system with at least 32 GB of RAM.
-- Provide ample SSD storage (250 GB or more recommended).
+- Provide ample SSD storage (5TB or more recommended).
 - Run the framework on a Ubuntu-based Linux system.
 - Maintain a stable internet connection for data collection and updates.